Bristol Bears

 Bristol Bears (officially Bristol Rugby Club or Bristol Rugby) are a professional rugby union club based in Bristol, England.
 They play in Premiership Rugby, England's top division of rugby.

-The club was founded as Bristol Football Club in 1888; between 1921 and 2014, home matches were played at the Memorial Ground, since when they have been played at Ashton Gate Stadium in the south-west of the city.
-The current head coach is Pat Lam who was appointed in 2017.
-In the 2021-22 Premiership Rugby season Bristol finished 10th entitling them to compete in the 2022-23 European Rugby Challenge Cup.
+The club was founded as Bristol Football Club in 1888; between 1921 and 2014, home matches were played at the Memorial Ground, and have since been played at Ashton Gate Stadium in the south-west of the city.
+The current head coach Pat Lam was appointed in 2017.
+In the 2024–25 season Bristol finished 4th, losing in the play off semi-finals, entitling them to compete in the 2025-26 European Rugby Champions Cup.

 In 2018, the club rebranded as Bristol Bears; between 2001 and 2005 the club were known as Bristol Shoguns due to a sponsorship deal with Mitsubishi.

 Bristol won the 1983 John Player Cup and have also won England's second division four times, most recently in 2017–18.
-In 2019-2020, Bristol won The European Challenge Cup for the first time.
+In 2019–2020, Bristol won The European Challenge Cup for the first time.